 2. I called out a friend who I have even made birthday cakes for (because his exes and kids won’t have anything to do with him and I felt sorry for him).
 I called him out for telling me, and another friend who, like me, has a serious chronic health condition, that Stephen Hawking has now escaped his ‘prison’.
 I told him this is Ableist bullshit.
 Without his wheelchair and NHS supports Hawking would never have had a career at all, much less the stellar one he ended up having, and I very much doubt that the wheelchair was NOT part of his self-identification.
 The chair was the equivalent of his LEGS, people!
 And as such, is not a ‘prison’ but an accessory that allowed him to participate in society.

 But what would WE know, we women with lived experience of existing in society in a disabled body, surrounded by well-meaning but clueless able-bodied men?
 I called it because it was rude and disrespectful, and I am tired of being spoken to like this.
 (Of course he wouldn’t even countenance actually watching the Stella Young TED talk I sent him, titled ‘I am not your inspiration, thankyou very much’.
 No doubt because she was a woman.
 And we don’t listen to women, do we?
 Much less people with disabilities.).
-Yep, you guess it, ‘unfriended’.
+Yep, you guessed it, ‘unfriended’.

 3. I called out another bloke I have known and supported for decades, and asked why only 1 in 5 readers at the literary gathering he was spruiking was a woman.
 He subjected me to an astonishingly vicious outburst of vitriol and misogynist hatred – including accusations of ‘man hating’.
 Conveniently forgetting the many years of uneventful, positive interactions we have had with each other.
 Yep, ‘unfriended’.

-4. He undermines me on every occasion.
+4. This charmer undermines me on every occasion.
 At my 50th birthday party he becomes frighteningly aggressive and tries to start a brawl because someone he doesn’t like has arrived.
 At MY home.
 He books our band for gigs with enough certainty for us to instigate rehearsals, then gives the date to someone else.
 (I can tell he’s hoping for a reaction, so I ignore the invitation to attend as audience and say nothing.
 Because I don’t play this game with narcissists.)

 At a private lunch party, he loudly criticises my performance in a singalong because it isn’t worthy of Carnegie Hall (no, it’s the living room, stupid, and we’re just singing, unrehearsed, for fun, not to impress YOU).